OpenBAS-Platform/collectors/openbas-sentinel/README.md

 ### Behavior

+Each interval :
-Each interval, a job retrieves the latest incidents updated over the past 15 minutes on Microsoft Sentinel and performs an asset-based reconciliation between pending detection expectations and detected incidents.
+- a job retrieves the latest incidents updated over the past 15 minutes on Microsoft Sentinel and performs an asset-based reconciliation between pending detection expectations and detected incidents
+- an other job retrieves the latest alerts updated over the past 15 minutes on Microsoft Sentinel and performs an asset-based reconciliation between pending prevention expectations and alerts

 ### Sources